NO LNG in Delaware County!

 #2.
 HEALTH RISKS

 Besides the immediate dangers of fire and explosion, LNG plants pollute the air by emitting carbon monoxide, carbon dioxide, sulfur dioxide, and nitrogen oxides.
-Studies have shown that these pollutants are associated with a range of health impacts, including headaches, coughing, dizziness, and other respiratory illnesses.
+Studies have shown that these pollutants are associated with a range of health impacts, including headaches, respiratory illnesses, cancer, and other ailments.
 They can also irritate skin, eyes, nose, and lungs.
 The boats and trucks used to transport natural gas and LNG will also emit methane, nitrogen oxides, volatile organic compounds (VOCs), ozone, and particulate matter.

 Chester’s air is already being polluted by the largest incinerator in the country, a sewage waste treatment plant, a paper mill, and more.
-Chester’s asthma rate is five times the national average with high cancer rates.
-Chester does not need yet another polluting industry coming in, releasing hazardous emissions into the air, and further endangering the health of Chester residents.
+Chester’s asthma rate is five times the national average.
+Below is cancer data from Chester and Eddystone.
+Rates of cancer are up to 247% higher that national averages for areas of Delco.
+Delaware County does not need yet another polluting industry coming in, releasing hazardous emissions into the air, and further endangering the health of residents!

 #3.
 CLIMATE CHANGE